Deep Vein Thrombosis Behind Knee

 • Heavy or tight feeling: Some individuals report a sensation of tightness or heaviness in the leg, particularly around the knee area.

-Risk Factors for DVT in the Knee Area
+Risk Factors for DVT in back of knee

 • Prolonged immobility: People spend a lot of time seated for such occasions as in flights or a car and this poses a great danger because blood circulation in the legs is restricted.